artem-ii/gse172114/README.md

     downstream_analysis/bostongene_rnaseq.ipynb
 ## Commands calling the tools can be found in
     snakemake/Snakefile
-### Most of data was excluded from the commit to avoid inflating of the repo
+### Most of raw and processed data files were excluded from the commit to avoid the inflation of the repo
 ## Current pipeline uses:
 - SRA Tools and entrez-direct - to get raw FASTQ files from NCBI >
 - FastQC/MultiQC - for quality control >